isomerpages/mof-gfg/_g20-eminent-persons-group/Development.md

 With the production of data and research come a responsibility to share.
 The IFIs have often played a leading role in promoting transparency, but they must go further, particularly in sharing information with each other, with governments, and, wherever appropriate the public at large.

-Proposal 9: Leverage more systematically on the ideas and operating networks of business alliances, NGOs and philanthropies.
+### Proposal 9: Leverage more systematically on the ideas and operating networks of business alliances, NGOs and philanthropies. ###

-Up Arrow

 There is significant scope to leverage on business alliances, NGOs and philanthropies to improve development impact.
 They contribute new ideas, grassroots perspectives, and can mobilize expertise and resources that complement those available to the IFIs.
 They can also enhance delivery capacity in situations where the IFIs have difficulty engaging, such as in situations of fragility and conflict.